 Diatoms are the silica skeletal remains of small aquatic organisms.
 Accumulations of these in geological deposits are mined as 'diatomaceous earths' and are often used in hard set thermal insulation on pipes and boilers.
-RIs of diatoms are lower than those of the mounted sample filter; hence they have low relief and appear white against the grey background.
+Rls of diatoms are lower than those of the mounted sample filter; hence they have low relief and appear white against the grey background.
 They may occur as acicular fragments resembling straight fibres and in other shapes such as discs and fragments of discs.
-They sometimes have distinctive small holes throughout their bodies.
+They have distinctive small holes throughout their bodies, although these may not always be visible.
 The fragments do not split or splay at their ends.
 Their fibre diameters are often greater than 1 mm.
 They usually have aspect ratios <10:1.